CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 Perform a Version upgrade on a Kubernetes Cluster Using Kubeadm

-In the exam, you will be asked to upgrade a Kubernetes cluster using Kubeadm.
+In the exam, you will be asked to upgrade a Kubernetes cluster and nodes using Kubeadm.

 Kubernetes is a continuously improving tool.
 Every now and then, a new version comes up with improvements and features.
 It is the duty of the administrator to take care of version upgrades.